-Policy 3.118 The Main Street Dock (Lot 1689), the Whiskey Dock, is considered appropriate for specific marine uses, such as net mending, Francis Barkley passengers and ferrying, fish markets, and arts, entertainment and tourist functions.
+Policy 3.129 The Main Street Dock (Lot 1689), the Whiskey Dock, is considered appropriate for specific marine uses, such as net mending, specialty catch off-loading, Francis Barkley passengers and ferrying, fish markets, and arts, entertainment and tourist functions.

-Vessel off-loading and other heavy industrial uses are not encouraged at Main Street Dock.
-Other existing private docks within the harbour may be more suitable for such activities.
+Generally vessel off-loading and other heavy industrial uses are not encouraged at Main Street Dock.
+Other existing public and private wharfs within the harbour may be more suitable for such activities.